Summer in Alaska is unlike anywhere else in the world.

 I love these compression cubes by Tripped Travel Gear.
 They are a travel couple that decided to make travel products, and I love everything they come out with.
 They also are available on Amazon, which makes ordering super easy!

-Samsonite makes compression bags, which work great for larger items (puffy jackets or clothing, sweatshirts, etc)
+Samsonite makes compression bags, which work great for larger items (puffy jackets or clothing, sweatshirts, etc).
+Just keep in mind that compression bags can pack a lot and that can mean a lot of extra weight.

 These packing cubes have ripstop Polyurethane fabric that stands up to nonstop travel.
 The large set comes with 6 packing cubes of various sizes.
 Once you use compression cubes, you won't believe you survived without them.